e-gov/DHX-adapter/docs/GUIDE.md

 On servlet initialization, the file named `dhx-application.properties` is searched from Servlet classpath.

-Ehitamisel on soovitav see näiteks paigalda WAR-i sisse `/WEB-INF/classes` alamataloogi.
-Building processs should include it into WAR `/WEB-INF/classes` catalog.
+Building processs should include it into WAR `/WEB-INF/classes` directory.

 Example is in file [dhx-application.properties](https://github.com/e-gov/DHX-adapter/blob/master/src/main/resources/conf/development/ws/dhx-application.properties)